-The standard is effective for periods commencing on or after January 1, 2017.
-Management is assessing the quantitative impact on information systems, internal processes and controls, arising from the new requirements set out by the standard.
+The standard is effective for periods commencing on or after January 1, 2018.
+Company management are assessing the quantitative impact on information systems, internal processes and controls, arising from the new requirements set out by the standard.
 The Company does not consider early application thereof.